Skip to main content

 • emotional

-The emotional aspect of the game is mixed; while some players appreciate the wholesome career mode, others find it lacking in excitement and depth compared to traditional titles, noting a lack of engaging storylines and the absence of police chases.
-Additionally, frustrations arise from gameplay mechanics that detract from immersion, such as unrealistic car physics.
+The emotional aspect of the game is mixed; while some players appreciate the wholesome career mode, others find it lacking in excitement and depth compared to traditional titles, noting a lack of engaging storylines and character interactions.
+Additionally, the gameplay mechanics, such as unrealistic car physics, detract from the overall emotional immersion, leading to frustration rather than connection.

 • atmosphere